Heirloom Tomato Bisque

-Cut the tomatoes into large chunks and distribute on a baking sheet.
-Lay the onion slices and the garlic cloves on the pan with the tomatoes.
-Drizzle with about 2 tablespoons of the olive oil and a sprinkle of salt and pepper.
+Cut tomatoes into large chunks and distribute on a baking sheet.
+Lay onion slices and garlic cloves on the pan with tomatoes.
+Drizzle with about 2 tablespoons olive oil and a sprinkle of salt and pepper.
 Toss to coat all of the ingredients.

 Roast in the oven for 20 to 30 minutes or until the tomatoes are soft and the onions are lightly caramelized.

-Puree the tomatoes, onions and garlic in a food processor.
+Puree roasted vegetables in a food processor.
 You may keep the puree like this for a more rustic soup or strain it through a sieve to remove any tomato peel and seeds for a finer texture.

-Transfer the tomato puree to a saucepan and add broth to your desired thickness.
+Transfer tomato puree to a saucepan and add broth to your desired thickness.
 Bring to a simmer.
-Season the soup with salt and pepper and stir in the remaining olive oil, basil, balsamic vinegar and honey.
+Season with salt and pepper and stir in the remaining olive oil, basil, balsamic vinegar and honey.

 Top with: thinly sliced and fried pancetta slices; chiffonade arugula and extra basil; capers; toasted croutons

 Top with any of the following: grilled small prawns; Dungeness crabmeat; smoked salmon; crème fraîche; fennel fronds